 “Those who don’t know history are destined to repeat it.” – Edmund Burke

 History’s undeniable value is why we continue to teach and study the great events of the past, both tragic and triumphant alike.
 Scholars compel humanity to analyze events within their historical context and evaluate the consequences of those events.
-This approach is particularly relevant when looking at the history of Autism and the Autism Spectrum.
+Autism history is no exception; especially as a parent seeking to understand the disorder and the Autism spectrum today.

 Many people are unfamiliar with neuropsychology’s history and how it molds our present understanding of the human brain.
 Current information is far more technically rigorous and medically accurate than it was when the field first developed.
 Yet when it comes to autism, more often than not, the history of the autism spectrum and its discoveries impact how autism is viewed today.